 During impact assessment, the emission- and consumption-data of the inventory phase are aggregated into environmental impact categories.
-The use of raw materials, energy consumption, emissions and waste are converted into a contribution to environmental impact categories.
-The result of the impact assessment is a figure or table in which the environmental themes (environmental impact categories) are presented, describing the environmental profile of the selected functional unit "the gravity discharge and transport of soil and waste, from a well-defined apartment to the entrance of a public sewer system, and this by means of a PP Soil and Waste gravity drainage system installation into the 100 m2 apartment, incorporating a bathroom, separate WC, kitchen and washroom (considering the lifetime of the pipe system to be aligned with the 50 year life of the apartment), calculated per year".
+The use of raw materials, energy consumption, emissions and wastes are converted into a contribution to environmental impact categories.
+The result of the impact assessment is a figure or table in which the environmental themes (environmental impact categories) are presented, describing the environmental profile of the selected functional unit "the gravity discharge and transport of soil and waste, from a well-defined apartment to the entrance of a public sewer system, and this by means of a PP multilayer low noise Soil and Waste gravity drainage system installation into the typical 100 m2 apartment, incorporating a bathroom, separate WC, kitchen and washroom (considering the lifetime of the pipe system to be aligned with the 50 year life of the apartment), calculated per year".

-For this project VITO uses the different life cycle impact categories presented in the draft documents prepared by Technical Committee CEN TC350 (CEN TC 350 draft framework documents, 2008 - 2009):
+For this project VITO uses the different life cycle impact categories presented in the document prepared by Technical Committee CEN TC 350 (CEN TC 350 framework document, 2012):

+- Abiotic depletion (kg Sb equivalences);

-- Abiotic depletion;
+- Abiotic depletion (MJ, calorific value);

-- Acidification;

-- Eutrophication;
+- Acidification (kg SO2 equivalences);

+- Eutrophication (kg PO43- equivalences);

-- Global warming;
+- Global warming (kg CO2 equivalences);

-- Ozone layer depletion;
+- Ozone layer depletion (kg CFC-11 equivalences);

-- Photochemical oxidation.
+- Photochemical oxidation (kg C2H4 equivalences).